hoplon/hoplon/doc/Getting-Started.md

 $ lein hoplon
 ```

-Alternatively, watche-based compilation can be started to automatically
+Alternatively, watcher-based compilation can be started to automatically
 recompile the application whenever source files are modified:

 ```bash